basicmaster/simple_live_dab_reception/README.md

 Note that root rights will be required to install packages and the software itself.

-After installation, you can call DABlin with:
+After installation, you can call DABlin after the next login with just:

-    ~/bin/dablin_calling
+    dablin_calling

 To limit the amount of displayed channels, you can edit the file `~/bin/dablin_calling` and append something like e.g. ` -C 5C,11C,11D`.